Sewens/Neural-Model-As-A-Software/README.md

 In this repo, we present the Neural-Model-As-A-Software topic.
 We discuss everything about how neural models become usable software systems, including these three parts.

-* **Research&Design** How the neural model is involved into problem, including problem definition, pre-processing and post-processing, and more.
+* **Research&Design** How the neural model is involved into problem, including problem definition, engineering practice, and more.
 * **Neural model internal** Discusses the intrinsic mechanisms of a neural network, about what it learns and how it is tested.
 * **Domain Specific Application** Interesting and creative applications of neural model in different fields.